KeLLs-Link/prometheus/README.md

 ***`The unit you would like to monitor for a specific target is called a metric.`***

-these matrics are what get saved in prometheus database component (Time series Database).
+these matrics are what gets saved in prometheus database component (Time Series Database).

-prometheus then defines human readable, text based format for this metrics. metrics entries or daa=ta have types and attributes to increase it's readability.
+prometheus then defines human readable, text based format for this metrics. metrics entries or data have types and attributes to increase it's readability.

 `HELP`: offers description of what the metrics is about.

 `TYPE`: this is one 3 metrics types

-For metrics types about how many times something happened, example; number of exceptions or request an application recieved, is a represented by a **`counter type metrics`**;
+For metrics types about how many times something happened, example; number of exceptions or request an application recieved, is represented by a **`counter type metrics`**;

 Metrics that goes up and down can be represented by a **`gauge`**; example, if you want to know the current value of cpu utilization at a particular time. or what is the current value of disk storage space. or what is the number of concurrent request at that momment.